XHVU-FM

 XHVU-FM 97.1 is a radio station in Mazatlán, Sinaloa, Mexico.
-It is affiliated to MegaRadio and carries its Magia Digital grupera format.
+It is owned by Luz Network and carries its La Morrita grupera format.

 History

 XEVU-AM 720 received its first concession in February 1977.
 It broadcast with 1,000 watts during the day and 500 at night.
 XEVU became a combo in 1994.

 In May 2016, XHVU flipped from Radiorama to MegaRadio affiliation and consequently changed names from Éxtasis Digital to Magia Digital, as the former is a Radiorama-specific brand.

 On June 1, 2017, Radio XEVU, S.A. de C.V., presented the Federal Telecommunications Institute with the formal surrender of its AM operations.
+In 2023, MegaRadio transferred the station's concession to a Luz Network subsidiary, Neo Radio Medios y Comunicación.